 I’m almost embarrassed to say how many people I reached out to for this story.
 I literally became obsessed with the issue, not just the scope of it (which is considerable) but the why.
 Why does this happen?
 Why is it simply accepted?
 What can be done about it?
 I reached out to more than 70 people and interviewed more than 40.
 Sometimes I wonder if an inclination toward obsession is a prerequisite for being a feature reporter…

-The story, which was slated for the website, was upgraded to the print magazine and is currently featured in the November issue.
+The story, which was slated for the website, wound up also running in the print magazine and is currently featured in the November issue.
 Naturally it could have been three times as long, but I hope the story inspires people to really think about how we’re treating each other.
 Yes, there are crazy people out there, but my view is that a large part of online abuse comes from people like you and me who get swept up in groupthink and aren’t aware of the harm we cause.

 What can we do about it?
 Bystander intervention is arguably the best solution we have right now.
 And people speaking up about it is key.
 I’d like to very much honor and thank Caroline Gleich for having the courage to share her experience.
 Read the full story in the November issue or online here.